Gerald Comerford: Politics

 His political career advanced rapidly, and in the Irish Parliament of 1585–6 he was returned (along with Edward Brennan) as one of the two members for the newly created borough of Callan.
 He used his growing influence to recover lands confiscated from his relative Henry Comerford, which had been acquired by Francis Lovell, former High Sheriff of County Kilkenny.
 His career suffered a brief setback in 1587, owing to his hostility to Sir John Perrot, the Lord Deputy of Ireland.
 Comerford was a member of the faction who worked for the downfall of the Lord Deputy, and he was briefly imprisoned on this account.
-After Perrot's recall to England, Comerford earned the goodwill of Sir Richard Bingham, the Lord President of Connaught, and was appointed a member of his Council.
+After Perrot's recall to England in 1588, Comerford earned the goodwill of Sir Richard Bingham, the Lord President of Connaught, and was appointed a member of his Council.
+He seems to have had a vaguely defined role as Crown representative in North County Mayo, and clashed repeatedly with the Burke family, who were very powerful there.

-In 1588, following the defeat of the Spanish Armada, Comerford was given the task of tracking and reporting on the movement of the surviving ships as they made their way down the west coast of Ireland.
+In 1588, following the defeat of the Spanish Armada, Comerford was given the task of tracking and reporting on the movement of the surviving ships as they made their way down the west coast of Ireland, although he did not have enough men to confront them.
 He was a highly conscientious official: Bingham later paid tribute to his fifteen years unpaid work as Attorney General for Connacht.
 In 1591 he visited the English Court, where he was praised for his fidelity to the Queen and appointed Attorney General of Connacht for life.
-In the same year his old enemy Perrot was convicted of high treason and died soon afterwards in the Tower of London while under sentence of death.
+In the same year his old enemy Perrot was convicted of high treason, and died soon afterwards in the Tower of London while under sentence of death.